turbinenreiter/MicroPythonSmallSats/text/Results_Language_Eval.md

 As the main measurement for this survey is the time, the examples were chosen such, that a high rate of correct answers was likely.
 Table \\ref{tab:can} shows the rate of correct answers for both languages at about 70%, with C having a small lead on Python.

-Table: Rate of correct answers\\label{tab:can}
+Table: Rate of Correct Answers\\label{tab:can}

-Language    correct answers
+Language    Correct Answers
 ---------  -----------------
 Python      67.3%
 C           70.4%